canro91/canro91.github.io/_posts/2020-09-28-SQLServerTuningTips.md

 ## 5. Create missing indexes

-But, don't create all missing indexes.
-Create the first 10 missing indexes.
-You should have only ~5 indexes per table.
+Create your missing indexes.
+But, don't create them all.
+Create the first 10 missing indexes in your database.
+Stick to having around 5 indexes per table.

 You can use the next script to [find the missing indexes in your database](https://blog.sqlauthority.com/2011/01/03/sql-server-2008-missing-index-script-download/).
+But, don't blindly add new indexes.
+Check the indexes you already have and the estimated impact of the missing indexes.

 ```sql
 SELECT TOP 25